duttyhlombe/-Question-No.-2-/README.md

 Run the following command to compile the code:

 gcc fibonacci_iter.c -o fibonacci_iter.exe
-This will generate an executable file named fibonacci_iterative (or fibonacci_iter.exe on Windows).
+This will generate an executable file named fibonacci_iter (or fibonacci_iter.exe on Windows).

 gcc fibonacci_memoization.c -o fibonacci_memo.exe
 This will generate an executable file named fibonacci_memo (or fibonacci_memo.exe on Windows).

-gcc fibonacci_memoization.c -o fibonacci_memo.exe
-This will generate an executable file named fibonacci_memo (or fibonacci_memo.exe on Windows).

-fibonacci_recursive.exe

-gcc fibonacci_recursiv.c -o fibonacci_memo.exe
+gcc fibonacci_recursive.c -o fibonacci_recursive.exe
-This will generate an executable file named fibonacci_memo (or fibonacci_memo.exe on Windows).
+This will generate an executable file named fibonacci_recursive (or fibonacci_recursive.exe on Windows).

+The program will execute and display the result of F(n) for the given value of n (in this case, n = 2).
+Feel free to modify the 'n'